 Environmental degradation and environmental protection are frequently treated topics these days.
 Sport is no longer considered to be absolutely environmental friendly, since it has negative effects on the nature in many places.
-This begins with motor sports and ends with the surfer, who litters the beach with cigarettes.
+This begins with some inherently polluting sports and ends with the surfer, who litters the beach with cigarettes.

 Especially for us surfers, an intact nature should be close to our hearts because, when surfing, we are closer to nature than hardly any other kind of sport.